Cameron McVey

-Cameron Andrew McVey (born 11 March 1957) is an English singer, songwriter and music producer.
-He worked with the bands Massive Attack, Portishead, All Saints, Sugababes and his wife Neneh Cherry.
+Cameron Andrew McVey (born 11 August 1957) is an English singer, songwriter and record producer.
+He has worked with the acts Massive Attack, Portishead, All Saints, Sugababes, and his wife Neneh Cherry.
 He is the father of Marlon Roudette, Tyson, and Mabel.

 Early life

 McVey grew up in Cockfosters, North London.
 He was educated at Queen Elizabeth's Boys' School, Barnet.

 Career

+By 1979, McVey had been working as a photographer.
+He took the photograph featured on Madness' 1979 album One Step Beyond....

-McVey started out as a member of the new wave band Bim in the early 1980s, in which he was the lead singer.
+McVey started creating music as a member of the new wave band Bim in the early 1980s, in which he was the lead singer.
 The band released one album in 1982, Boobams Out! and seven singles from 1980 to 1982.

 In 1987, as one half of duo Morgan-McVey, he released the single "Looking Good Diving".
 Originally conceived as a Simon & Garfunkel-style male vocal duo who would harmonise over reggae beats, early demos failed to deliver on the concept.
 Facing creative inertia, the act's record company convinced them to work with rising pop producers Stock Aitken Waterman (SAW), a proposition that left them with mixed feelings.
 Band member Jamie Morgan says McVey was so "embarrassed" by the resulting record and video, the band quickly disintegrated.
 However, McVey has since been complimentary of SAW's studio skills, calling the trio "more punk than the punks".

-The track's B-side "Looking Good Diving with the Wild Bunch" would later be reworked into Neneh Cherry's 1988 single "Buffalo Stance".
+McVey met Neneh Cherry in 1987 and became a producer and her manager.
+The B-side of "Looking Good Diving", "Looking Good Diving with the Wild Bunch", was reworked into Cherry's 1988 single "Buffalo Stance".

+Cherry and McVey provided financial support, via the Cherry Bear organisation, in the early stages of Massive Attack and Portishead's careers.
+Around 1990, McVey became Massive Attack's manager and he co-produced their first album Blue Lines.
+The album having also being partly recorded at his house.